flamholz/flamholz.github.io/bbtn_26/index.md

 Its critical that you try to do the homeworks on your own before seeking help from the internet/AI/peers.
 Doing the work is how you build the skills the course aims to give you.
 If you consult peers/internet/AI in the end, disclose honestly on your submission.

 We  understand that you may have *occasional* conflicts.
 If you can't come to class, let us in advance using the [course email](mailto:rubbtn26@gmail.com).
+You'll be expected to review the course notes and send us a 2+ paragraph email explaining the coolest thing you learned (or something cooler we should have covered).

 ## Homeworks
 See the [course schedule](./schedule) for homework due dates.
 Homeworks will be sent to you by e-mail and submitted online at links provided in the e-mail.